 Borough or district councils don’t hold elections in the same year as county council elections, unless byelections are needed.

 This year, a byelection is taking place for Weymouth and Portland Borough Council in the Westham East ward.
+There is also a byelection taking place in the Gillingham Town Ward of North Dorset District Council.
+These elections will take place on 4 May alongside county council elections.

 5. What happens to the Future Dorset proposal?